eddyzags/ansible-kubernetes/README.md

 #### Generate Transport Layer Security (TLS) certificates

-In order to ensure a private communication between the different Kubernetes components, we will need to create a Private Key Infrastructure (PKI) using CloudFlare's PKI toolkit, `cfssl`.
-Then, use it to bootstrap a Certificate Authority (CA), and generate multiple Transport Layer Security (TLS) certificates for the following components: `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, `kubelet`, `kube-proxy`, `etcd`.
-The `./scripts/certificates_gen.sh` sh script can be use to automate the certificates generation.
-This certificates will be output in the `./output/certs` folder.
+To ensure private communication between the Kubernetes components, we must create a Private Key Infrastructure (PKI) using CloudFlare's PKI toolkit, `cfssl`.
+Then, use it to bootstrap a Certificate Authority (CA) and generate multiple Transport Layer Security (TLS) certificates for the following components: `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, `kubelet`, `kube-proxy`, `etcd`.
+The `./scripts/certificates_gen.sh` sh script can be used to automate the certificate generation.
+The certificates will be output in the `./output/certs` folder.

-> The ansible role will automatically know that the according certificates will remains in the ./output/certs folder.
+> The ansible roles will automatically know that the according certificates are in the `./output/certs` folder.

 Example usage:
 ```bash